npxTSC/SparkletBlog/_posts/2024-09-04-windot-release.md

 ## Installation

-I haven't uploaded binaries to any distro package repos myself, but I might someday.
-In the meantime, if anyone else would like to, that would be great too!

 To build from source, it requires a bunch of dependencies.
 Copy and run a line from below based on your distro:

 ```bash